fyrkov/refcards/AWS/CloudFront.md

 * IP ranges to access the data from
 * Trusted signers (which AWS accs can create signed URLs)

-URLs can be valid for minutes (temporary media content) or years (private users's files).\
+URLs can be valid for minutes (temporary media content) or years (private user's files).\
 Signed URL gives access to individual files whereas Signed Cookies are useful to access multiple files.

 To provide an end-user with a signed URL it is necessary to have an app that will authorize a user and will generate a Signed URL using AWS SDK and requesting AWS CloudFront.
 Then the app returns a signed URL to the user.